 Boomu – Experience an African Village in Uganda near Murchison Falls Park

 Boomu – Experience an African Village in Uganda in the Kigaragara Village near Murchison Falls National Park.
 Here in this Village, you can experience an immersion into Ugandan Culture.
-You can either take part in a Village Visit or stay overnight in a traditional African Banda while learning how rural Uganda lives each day.
+You can either participate in a Village Visit or stay overnight in a traditional African Banda while learning how rural Uganda lives daily.

 Boomu is where you discover the unique lifestyle of Uganda’s rural communities.
 Boomu Women’s Community Project gives you an up-close and authentic peek into a Ugandan Village.
 A place where you are not an observer but a participant in creating a Ugandan-style meal or starting an African Craft in the form of beads, baskets, or clothing.

-Boomu Village is one of those unique off-of-the-beath path experiences that remain in Uganda today.
-The Village is mainly bypassed but can be easily accessed on your visit to Murchison Falls National Park or Budongo Forest.
+Boomu Village is one of those unique off-the-beath path experiences in Uganda today.
+The Village is mainly bypassed but can be easily accessed upon visiting Murchison Falls National Park or Budongo Forest.

 Boomu – Experience an African Village in Uganda gives you a glimpse into Ugandan rural Village Life, unlike most other village experiences in Uganda.
 It is a must-visit place in Uganda.